Search for new phenomena in events with same-charge leptons and $b$-jets in $pp$ collisions at $\sqrt{s}= 13$ TeV with the ATLAS detector: Signals considered

 \subsection{Same-sign top-quark pair production}

 Same-sign top-quark pair production ($tt$) is suppressed to a negligible level in the SM but allowed in BSM models.
 This signature is distinct from VLQ or $t\bar{t}t\bar{t}$ production, and is treated separately in the analysis.
-In particular, only positively charged lepton pairs are considered for this signal (since $tt$ production has a cross-section higher by a typical factor $100$ than $\bar{t}\bar{t}$ production at the LHC).
+In particular, only positively charged lepton pairs are considered for this signal (since $tt$ production has a cross-section higher by a typical factor $100$ than $\bar{t}\bar{t}$ production at the LHC due to the charge asymmetry in the initial state).
 The kinematic criteria also differ from those applied in the VLQ and four-top-quark searches.
 The considered benchmark is a generic dark-matter model relying on an effective theory invariant under $SU(2)_{L} \times U(1)_{Y}$~\cite{Monotop_theory_2015}.
 In this model, a top quark is produced in association with an FCNC mediator $V$ which could then decay into dark-matter $\chi$ or SM particles $t\bar{u}/\bar{t}u$: \begin{linenomath*}

 \end{linenomath*} where $\gSM$ and $\gDM$ represent the coupling strengths of the mediator to SM and dark-matter particles, respectively, and $\mathcal{L}_{\mathrm{kin}} [\chi, V_\mu]$ represents the kinetic term of the mediator and the dark-matter fields.
 The $tt$ final state could arise if $V$ couples to the top quark, in both the $t$- and $s$-channels, leading to the three processes shown in Figure~\ref{fig:tt_subprocesses}, with a relative contribution which depends on the total width of the mediator.